fix8mt/uri/README.md

 If storage of the source is needed, `uri` performs a single string copy (or move), and aside from that will have the same performance as `basic_uri`.

 The `factory` and `edit` have more copying although even these still use `std::string_view` where possible with actual copying of strings or sub-strings occuring once at most.
-Construction

-With all methods `constexpr`, no `virtual` methods and header only your compiler should be able to optimise your code most efficiently.
+With all methods `constexpr` and `noexcept`, no `virtual` methods and header only your compiler should be able to optimise your code most efficiently.